ganemedelabs/.github/profile/README.md

 ## 🌐 Overview

-Discontinued Labs is a collection of open-source projects ranging from apps to websites and web apps.
+Ganymede Labs is a collection of open-source projects ranging from apps to websites and web apps.
 All projects under this organization are licensed under the MIT License.

 ## 🚀 Mission